 If you have a test result that suggests cancer, your doctor must find out whether it is due to cancer or to some other cause.
 Your doctor may ask about your personal and family medical history.
 You may have a physical exam.
 Your doctor also may order some of these tests:

-- Diagnostic Mammogram– to focus on a specific area of the breast.
+- Diagnostic mammogram, which involves the same test as screening mammography but focuses on a specific area of the breast

 Where can I have a mammogram done?